Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 ## Run Installed Package:

-To run the installed application from the command line, use this command:
+1. Run the installed application from the command line with this command:

 ```bash
 $ /opt/SpearSdkExample/SpearSdkExample
 ```

+OR

-Or you can find it in your application browser and click on it.
+2. Find it in your application browser and click on it.